jpstroop/loris-redux/README.md

 ## JPEG2000 Support

-Kakadu binaries are included in this repository for testing purposes, however, JPEG2000 support is provided via OpenJpeg by default.
-This results  considerably worse performance, but clearer licensing terms than defaulting to Kakadu.
-Please review the [Kakadu Downloadable Executables Copyright and Disclaimer](https://github.com/jpstroop/loris-redux/blob/master/LICENSE-KAKADU) and the [licensing terms for OpenJPEG](https://github.com/jpstroop/loris-redux/blob/master/LICENSE-OPENJPEG).
-To configure Kakadu, acquire and install a the Kakadu binaries, and replace the OpenJpeg transcoder configuration in the application config with:
+Kakadu binaries [are included in this repository](https://github.com/jpstroop/loris-redux/tree/master/tests/kakadu) __for testing purposes__, however, JPEG2000 support is provided using [OpenJpeg](http://www.openjpeg.org/) by default.
+This results  considerably worse performance, but clearer licensing terms.
+Please review the [Kakadu Downloadable Executables Copyright and Disclaimer](https://github.com/jpstroop/loris-redux/blob/master/LICENSE#L75) and the [licensing terms for OpenJPEG](https://github.com/jpstroop/loris-redux/blob/master/LICENSE#L33).
+To configure Kakadu, [acquire and install the Kakadu binaries](http://kakadusoftware.com/), and replace the OpenJpeg transcoder configuration in the application config with:

 ```yaml
 transcoders: